-8.2 Methods and Protocols for Connecting Printers
+7.2 Methods and protocols for connecting printers

-There are various possibilities for connecting a printer to the system.
+There are multiple possibilities for connecting a printer to the system.
 The configuration of CUPS does not distinguish between a local printer and a printer connected to the system over the network.
-For more information about the printer connection, read the article CUPS in a Nutshell at http://en.opensuse.org/SDB:CUPS_in_a_Nutshell ?.
+For more information about the printer connection, read the article CUPS in a Nutshell at https://en.opensuse.org/SDB:CUPS_in_a_Nutshell ?.

-Warning: Changing Cable Connections in a Running System
+Warning: Changing cable connections in a running system